Internet censorship and surveillance in Asia: Iran

 The Islamic Republic of Iran continues to expand and consolidate its technical filtering system, which is among the most extensive in the world.
 A centralized system for Internet filtering has been implemented that augments the filtering conducted at the Internet service provider (ISP) level.
-Filtering targets content critical of the government, religion, pornographic websites, political blogs, and women's rights websites, weblogs, and online magazines.
+Filtering targets content critical of the government, religion, pornographic websites, political blogs, and human's rights websites, weblogs, and online magazines.
 Bloggers in Iran have been imprisoned for their Internet activities.
 The Iranian government temporarily blocked access, between 12 May 2006 and January 2009, to video-upload sites such as YouTube.com.
 Flickr, which was blocked for almost the same amount of time was opened in February 2009.
 But after 2009 election protests YouTube, Flickr, Twitter, Facebook and many more websites were blocked indefinitely.